Phase One: Adult Services Renovation

 To receive updates about the renovation, please sign up for Baldwin's Renovation Updates email list.

-- Drywall installation in the Adult Services area and front entrance will begin on April 20.
+- Carpet installation in the Adult Services area and front entrance will begin on April 20.

 The project is running on time and the anticipated end date is May 2017.
 We apologize for the dust, noise, and other inconveniences.